heykinchan/heykinchan/README.md

 # 👋 Hi, I'm Kin!
 Here is a bit about me:

-- **Motivated Software Engineering Graduate** with a strong foundation in full-stack development and a passion for building scalable, user-focused applications.
-Recognised for academic excellence in **Web Application Development** and **Enterprise-Scale Software Architecture**.
+- **Full-stack Developer with a strong foundation in full-stack development and a passion for building scalable, user-focused applications.** Recognised for academic excellence in **Web Application Development** and **Enterprise-Scale Software Architecture**.
 - Proficient in a range of modern technologies including **React**, **Spring Boot**, **Node.js**, **PostgreSQL**, **RESTful APIs**, and cloud platforms like **AWS** and **Azure**.
 I’m particularly excited about designing robust backend systems, deploying cloud-native applications, and solving real-world problems with clean code.
-- Former **Business Analyst and Systems Analyst**, now transitioning into full-time development with a strong blend of technical expertise and business insight.
-Experienced in Agile and Hybrid development cycles, facilitating software delivery as part of cross-functional tech teams.
-Recognised by the **Australian Computer Society (ACS)** for my contributions in system and business analysis.
+- **Professional experience in Agile and Hybrid development cycles**, facilitating software development as part of the technical team, with recognition from the Australian Computer Society (ACS) as a Business Analyst and Systems Analyst.

 ---

 ## Let’s Connect!
-Feel free to reach out if you'd like to collaborate, discuss tech ideas, or chat about full-stack development and system integration!
 - [![LinkedIn](https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin)](https://www.linkedin.com/in/kinchen1/)
 - [![Email](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:kinchen1028@gmail.com)